Popular Chrome Extension Sold To New Dev Who Immediately Turns It Into Adware

 Now we just need Google to update the Chrome extension policy to require

-The Developer MUST notify Google prior to any sale or acquiring, disposing, or changing beneficial ownership regarding any app software And disclose to all users the sale 30 days prior to any further software updates, details of the acquirer, and any other business the acquirer has regarding Chrome-related extensions, Otherwise, the author and publisher of any updated version agree to each pay Google the sum of $10 Million dolla
+The Developer MUST notify Google prior to any sale or acquiring, disposing, or changing beneficial ownership regarding any app software And disclose to all users the sale 30 days prior to any further software updates, details of the acquirer, and any other business the acquirer has regarding Chrome-related extensions, Otherwise, the author and publisher of any updated version agree to each pay Google the sum of $10 Million dollars, in the event the original developer or acquirer is negligent in their duty to notify.

 That's not realistic.
 If Microsoft makes an extension, they can't notify Google every time some little old lady buys or sells some shares from her retirement account.
 Similarly, if your chrome extension is owned by some Ireland holding company, and it is in turn owned by some Cayman holding company, and it is in turn owned by some, etc., there's no way to know or get reports that every entity that holds any stake has to report when it sells.
 And you don't even have to own the entity to get its profits.
-Y
+Your holding company in China can have a mere contract with your Cayman holding company for assignment of all profits *without* ownership.
+You can have another contract with some McKinsey consultant that she has administrative access *without* ownership.
+Many celebrities contract out their twitter and facebook accounts to professional management teams.
+Are they the owners of the twitter/facebook account?
+Like most laws, such a policy trying to "fix" the problem will only affect honest, good people, and have ZERO effect on the dishonest people it's trying to deal with since the dishonest bunch are more than happy to create a Russian nesting doll of legal entities and a labyrinth of contracts and profit assignments that would make a veteran CPA cry into a fetal position.

 If Microsoft makes an extension, they can't notify Google every time some little old lady buys or sells some shares from her retirement account.